jaepass/commercejs-vuejs-cart/README.md

 <!-- ProductItem.vue -->

 <button
-  type="button"
   class="product__btn"
-  @click="addToCart"
+  @click="addToCart()"
 >
   Quick add
 </button>
 ```

 In Vue.js, data being passed down from a parent component to a child component is called props.
 When a child component
-needs to pass data or propagate an event upstream to its parent, it's called emitting.
+needs to pass data or propagate an event upstream to its parent, its called emitting.
 After attaching a click event in
-our **Quick add** button to call the `addToCart()` event handler, we will need to emit this event to the parent
+our **Quick add** button to call the `addToCart()` event handler, we will need to emit this logic to the next parent
 component.
 At this stage the application is still fairly small so sharing data between components via props and events
 is manageable.
 As your application scales, we will need to handle the application state and events with a state
 management layer like Vuex.

-Getting back to our `ProductItem.vue` component in our methods property, let's attach our event handler logic.
+Getting back to our `ProductItem.vue` component in our methods property, let's attach our event handler's logic.
 The
-first argument we need to pass into the `$emit()` function is the event name we want the parent component to listen to and
+first argument we need to pass into the `$emit()` function is the event we want the parent component to listen to and
 additionally any data we are passing up.
 In order for Commerce.js to handle adding of items into the cart, we will need
 to pass in the product ID and the quantity of that product.